The future of OCR technology: Imitating human behaviour

-This is why a more powerful solution is needed for businesses, such as Rossum.
-Rossum is a robust, AI-powered OCR solution that can accurately detect and capture text in any font and can extract tables with proper formatting.
+This is why a more robust solution is needed for businesses such as Rossum.
+Rossum is a robust, AI-powered intelligent document solution that can accurately detect and capture text in any font and extract tables with proper formatting.

 Optical Character Recognition scanner

 Optical Character Recognition tools are commonly called scanners.
 There are two very different types of Optical Character Recognition scanner tools.
 One is physical, and the other is digital.
 In some instances, both types of scanners are used for OCR purposes.